angular/angular/aio/content/guide/cb-index.md

 Cookbook

 @intro
-A collection of recipes for common Angular application scenarios
+A collection of recipes for common Angular application scenarios.

 @description
 The *Cookbook* offers answers to common implementation questions.